knpausch/my-comic-book-guy-reviews/README.md

 ## Reflection

-- Keyanna (Kiko) Pausch: "This solo project really solidified my undrstanding of React, Router and Cypress testing.
-It also presented many scenarios where I could see the pros and cons of utilizing version 5 as oppose to version 6 of React.
+- Keyanna (Kiko) Pausch: "This solo project really solidified my understanding of React, Router and Cypress testing.
+It also presented many scenarios where I could see the pros and cons of utilizing version 5 as opposed to version 6 of React.
 As much as version 5 is foundational for me, I believe I will utilize version 6 onwards with its unique features like classless-ness, hooks and useEffect.
-Lastly, I thoughly enjoyed the Cypress testing process and really felt comfortable intercepting/stubbing my tests for efficiency and less expensive network requests."
+Lastly, I thoroughly enjoyed the Cypress testing process and really felt comfortable intercepting/stubbing my tests for efficiency and less expensive network requests."

 <!-- MARKDOWN LINKS & IMAGES -->
 [React.js]: https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB